 This study on Creatine for Exercise and Sports Performance concludes that creatine supplementation shows promise in facilitating recovery following exercise-induced muscle damage, and may have potential as an aid during post-injury rehabilitation.
 It also contends that creatine supplementation is safe during short- and long-term intervals for healthy persons both younger and older.
 Creatine is also credited with supporting strength, adding additional benefits during single and repeated sprints, and may boost agility and jumping performance.

 Care/of is a premium brand of vitamins and supplements that offers a complete line of high quality nutritional products.
 Get all your vitamin needs in one place.
 Take the Quiz for personalized vitamins and results you can actually feel.

 There is no one specific course of supplementation that is best for all runners.
 Vitamins and supplements are, ideally, best used to bridge the nutrient gaps in a person’s diet.
 Whether it’s an issue that may be found in a large group of runners, like Foot Strike Hemolysis, or just post-workout soreness, it is best to consult your physician before taking any supplementation.
-An excellent multivitamin like Care/of’s The Foundation, or an antioxidant like their premium The Citrus Savior is usually a good prophylactic, but for specific nutrient needs, it is always best to become informed and to consult your healthcare practitioner for the best course of action for optimal health, which will lead to enhanced running performance.
+An excellent multivitamin like Care/of’s or an antioxidant like their premium vitamin C is usually a good prophylactic, but for specific nutrient needs, it is always best to become informed and to consult your healthcare practitioner for the best course of action for optimal health, which will lead to enhanced running performance.